SETAC is committed to its values and strives to create a welcoming environment for all participants.

 We will make pronoun stickers available to add to badges and will encourage their use.
 For information, please see “What are personal pronouns and why do they matter?”

-Virtual meeting registration includes online access to plenaries and sessions (live-stream and recordings) and materials uploaded by presenters (PDFs, e-posters, and videos).
+Virtual meeting registration includes online access to plenaries and sessions (recordings) and materials uploaded by presenters (PDFs, e-posters, and videos).
 Virtual participation also allows for asynchronous Q&A and chat with presenters and participants.
 The meeting content will be available on the virtual platform during the meeting and up to three months after the meeting.

 We also encourage all meeting participants to create accessible presentations before they upload them to the meeting platform.